nomeata/incredible/SPEC.md

       * `cycles`: A list of cycles, where every cycle is a list of connection keys that form an illegal cycle.
-      * `escapedHypotheses`: A list of paths, where every path is a list of connection keys that form a path from a local hypothesis to a conclusion of the proposition.
+      * `escapedHypotheses`: A list of paths, where every path is a list of connection keys that form a path from a local hypothesis to a conclusion of the task.
       * `qed`: Is `true` if the proof is complete.

         This does not necessarily imply that all of `unsolvedGoals`,